 "A long-acting, injectable form of the antipsychotic drug aripiprazole (Abilify, Otsuka) given once a month provides a safe and effective means of maintenance therapy for the treatment of bipolar I disorder, results of a 52-week randomized "...

-Overdosage with valproate may result in somnolence, heart block, and deep coma.
-Fatalities have been reported; however patients have recovered from valproate levels as high as 2120 µg/mL.
+Overdosage with valproate may result in somnolence, heart block, deep coma, and hypernatremia.
+Fatalities have been reported; however patients have recovered from valproate levels as high as 2,120 mcg/mL.

 In overdose situations, the fraction of drug not bound to protein is high and hemodialysis or tandem hemodialysis plus hemoperfusion may result in significant removal of drug.
 The benefit of gastric lavage or emesis will vary with the time since ingestion.
 General supportive measures should be applied with particular attention to the maintenance of adequate urinary output.

-Divalproex sodium is contraindicated in patients with known urea cycle disorders (See WARNINGS).
+- Depakote is contraindicated in patients with known urea cycle disorders [see WARNINGS AND PRECAUTIONS].

 Additional Depakote Information

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.